Predictions in multifield models of inflation: Introduction

 Despite the significant challenge of computing initial conditions, the aim of this paper is to show that at least for some models it is still possible to make robust predictions for observables.
 A general method is not given here.
 Instead, by considering the subclass of multifield models where there is no couplings between the fields, it is shown that the density function for observables can be computed analytically given an initial density function on field space.
 It turns out that under mild assumptions, the density function of observables is strongly peaked.
 This characteristic is largely determined by the geometry of the potential and can be comparatively insensitive to the initial density function on field space.
 This makes clear how the prediction for observables is (marginally) affected by the choice of measure, leading one to conclude that only certain choices will significantly change the result in comparison to the resolution of current and future observations such as Planck.

 The approach taken in this paper utilises the fact that for sum-separable potentials, provided isocurvature modes have decayed before the end of inflation, observables $o$ may be expressed solely in terms of quantities evaluated at horizon crossing.
-As is often the case, in what follows this will be referred to as the horizon crossing approximation \cite{Kim:2006te}.
-The use of this approximation means that all the information required to compute observables for \emph{all} possible inflationary trajectories is contained in a single hypersurface $\Sigma_{\rm f}$ parameterised by $N_{\rm f}-1$ variables $\{\theta_{1},..,\theta_{N_{{\rm f}-1}}\}$.
+As is often the case, in what follows this will be referred to as the horizon crossing approximation \cite{Kim:2006te}.\footnote{Despite the potentially misleading name, it should be noted that this approximation \emph{does} account for superhorizon evolution, as will be discussed in \S\ref{sec:sep}.} The use of this approximation means that all the information required to compute observables for \emph{all} possible inflationary trajectories is contained in a single hypersurface $\Sigma_{\rm f}$ parameterised by $N_{\rm f}-1$ variables $\{\theta_{1},..,\theta_{N_{{\rm f}-1}}\}$.
 The idea then is that by specifying the density function $f(\theta_{1},..,\theta_{N_{{\rm f}-1}})$ on the hypersurface, conservation of probability implies it is possible to compute the resulting density function for observables $p(o_{1},...,o_{n})$.
 For instance, consider the case where the hypersurface is 1-dimensional: Let $\theta$ be a continuous random variable with probability density $f(\theta)$.
 Defining $o\equiv o(\theta)$, provided the function is bijective, the probability density of $o$ is given by $p(o)$ where

 The density function $f(\theta)$ will depend on details of the theory as well as whatever the resolution of the measure problem may be, but even at this point Eq.~\eqref{eq:prob} shows that a stationary point in $o(\theta)$ will give rise to a spike in $p(o)$ and so, with only mild assumptions as to the form of $f(\theta)$, one can obtain a sharp prediction for the model.
 Furthermore, if the surface of evaluation is closed, then $o(\theta)$ will be periodic and hence the existence of stationary points is guaranteed!